AckeeCZ/petrus/README.md

 > ### Tokens management logic
 >
-> More details description of the [Tokens management logic](/src/sagas/tokens/tokens.md).
+> More detail description of the [Tokens management logic](/src/sagas/tokens/tokens.md).

 * * *

 ## <a name="migration-guides"></a>Migration guides from `1.0.x` to `1.1.x`

 The `configure` method now accept an object with following changes:
-1\.  `refreshTokens` function is now required
+1.  `refreshTokens` function is now required
-2\.  `getAuthUser` is a required function, that returns a user object.
+2.  `getAuthUser` is a required function, that returns a user object.

 The configure method should now look like this: